 IDEA LAB LIVE: AUDIO THINGS WEDNESDAY, AUGUST 31 AT 7:00 P.M.

-Join Jeff on Instagram Live for our "Idea Lab: and demonstrate a variety of interesting and useful 3D-printable or laser-cuttable models that will enhance your listening enjoyment.
+Join Jeff on Instagram Live for our "Idea Lab: Things" series!
+In this episode, Jeff will discuss and demonstrate a variety of interesting and useful 3D-printable or laser-cuttable models that will enhance your listening enjoyment.